-Calculate velocity of sound - sonic velocity - in gases, fluids or solids
+Calculate speed of sound - sonic velocity - in gases, fluids or solids

 A disturbance introduced in some point of a substance - solid or fluid - will propagate through the substance as a wave with a finite velocity.